-An account of an interesting encounter in Kisach, a Slovak village near the city of Novi Sad, Serbia, in form of a short travel story.
+An account of an interesting encounter in Kisach, a Slovak village near the city of Novi Sad, Serbia, in the form of a short travel story.

 A nicely decorated window in the village of Kisach, in Slovachka (Slovak) Street

 No matter how many times I've been to old people's village houses, I flinch every time I step inside; as if I keep forgetting what it is like, and somehow end up surprised every time.
 A miniature room with cracked concrete floor.
 An old cupboard with a couple of glasses, a wooden bed with huge down quilts and pillows, two small black-and-white photographs on the wall, a table, a tin basin with water, a bar of soap and a cloth, a small wood stove and a tiny stool.
-Tough, hostile furnishings staring at you and asking you what do you want, why have you come.
+Tough, hostile furnishings staring at you and asking you what you want, why you have come.

 "How much do I owe you?", asked the old woman.
-"Why didn't you have any children", asked Iva in reply.
+"Why didn't you have any children", I asked in reply.
 "I don't know.
 They didn't come."
 A bed, frayed wood, thinned-out down quilts; once, maybe, warm and intense.
-A husband in colour and three dimensions stretching by the window, pots bouncing on the stove, mornings with the scent of bread, marmalade glistening in the jars, life looking like something that will never end.
+A husband in colour and three dimensions stretching by the window, pots bouncing on the stove, mornings with the scent of bread, marmalade glistening in the jars, life looking like something that has just started and will never end.
 Torn quilts, husband moved out to the photograph where he will forever stay handsome and elegant, deaf dreary mornings, sitting on the edge of the sagging bed and staring at gnarled hands.
 "You have nobody?" - "No. I'm from Bachki Petrovac.
 I married into Kisach.
 My husband was a builder.
 I have this house.
 I have a sister, in Petrovac." - "How old are you?" - "Eighty-four."
-Distended light-blueness stares at us, freezes over, goes away, melts, leaves again.
+Distended light-blueness stares at me, freezes over, goes away, melts, leaves again.
 I had to ask her a couple of times what her name was, and she kept looking right through me, and then winced.
 "Anka."

 Confused, I put the sausage into my backpack.
 "Drop by.
 I'm here.
-It's always locked, otherwise the dog would run into the street."
-We shook hands and left.
+It's always locked, otherwise the dog would run out into the street."
+We shook hands and I left.
 It was warm and bright outside, air filled with the aroma of humid earth, summer overflowing into autumn.